Household Waste Collection Service Standards

 Under the terms of the Environmental Protection Act 1990, Reading Borough is classed as a Waste Collection & Disposal Authority and as such, under section 45 (1), has a statutory duty to collect household waste from all domestic properties.
 Under Section 46(4) of the Act, the Council has specific powers to stipulate:

-• The type and size of the receptacles required for collection.
+- The type and size of the receptacles required for collection of each waste type.

-• The materials or items which may or may not be placed within the receptacle.
+- The materials or items which may or may not be placed within each receptacle for collection.

-• Where and when the receptacles must be placed for collection
+- The time when the receptacles must be placed for collection and removed.

 1. The household waste service